kirmedvedev/medvedev-lab/research/index.md

 DrugDomain database includes both experimentally determined PDB structures and AlphaFold models enriched with ligands from experimental data.
 It is the first recourse in offering structural context for small molecule binding-associated Post-Translational Modifications on a large scale. <br>
 We plan to use DrugDomain database for identification of novel protein targets for **drug repurposing** and off-target interaction effects based on evolutionary classification of protein domains.

-{% include citation.html lookup="DrugDomain: The evolutionary context of drugs and small molecules bound to domains" style="rich" %}
+{% include citation.html lookup="The evolutionary context of drugs and small molecules bound to domains" style="rich" %}

 <hr>
 **Identification of cancer subtypes** <br>